Condoms 101: Choosing the Perfect Condoms For You!

 If there's too much extra room, the condom can slip off.
 But if there's too little, it can break, or semen can run down the sides and leak at the base of the condom before pulling out.

-Also, I repeat: don't rely on your assumptions!
+I repeat: don't rely on your assumptions!

-My ex-boyfriend used to think his penis was below average size because he only measured length.
+My now-ex-boyfriend used to think his penis was below average size because he only measured length.
 In reality, it's well above average.
 "Homeboy's got a girthquake!" commented one of my readers upon seeing my boyfriend's Clone-A-Willy model.
 And when he tried cock cages, only the biggest components fit him properly.
 Okay, humblebrag over.

 What About Condoms’ Materials?